1973 Z1 900 Super 4

 The cylinder head changed towards the end of the 1973 production model

-Z1 Exhaust is chromed as a whole with no band around the muffler connection showing exposed weld
+Z1 Exhaust was chromed whole with no band around the muffler connection showing exposed weld

 There were 2 versions of the cast aluminum Lower Front Fork legs.

-Headlight brackets have smoothed seams before they were chromed, the Z1A has a visible seam.
+Headlight fork ears brackets have smooth seams, the Z1A has a raised seam.

-The font brake caliper bolt has a hex star inside the mounting bolt.
+The font brake caliper mounting bolt has 3 variations.
+Early has a small hex star inside the mounting bolt.
+Then came a larger star, finally no star.

 2 different style petcocks were used.
 First ones used have aluminum instead of brass outlets for the fuel lines.